WebAssembly/threads/proposals/threads/Overview.md

 * From low to high bytes
 * At byte granularity (which can be coalesced)
 * As non-atomics
-* An entire module's data segment initialization then synchronizes with other operations (effectively, followed by a barrier)
+* An entire module's data section initialization then synchronizes with other operations (effectively, followed by a barrier)

 The intention is to allow the implementor to "memcpy" the initializer data into